 Is exercise vital in treating Fibromyalgia?

 If you have pain in your hands and fingers due to Fibromyalgia, exercise is probably the last thing on your mind.
 However, experts believe that physical exercise can actually reduce the pain and even help relieve the mental symptoms.
 Appropriate physical exercise is necessary for keeping the muscles flexible and strong, controlling weight, and helping you stay active.
+To support this, the last time I have fibromyalgia, my neurologist suggested to involve with aerobic exercise and it seems to work for me and for most people.
 But remember, overexertion can lead to problems post-exercise such as post-exertion malaise.
 Hence, you shouldn’t exercise hard, but you should exercise appropriately to ease the effects of the symptoms.

 How to Exercise for Maximum Benefit?